Thursday, 4 June 2015

 PROTECT YOUR CHILDREN!

 Let babies be babies, a child be a child; youth remain youthful.
 I have no idea why any parent would, in this day and age, dress their child/children in grown-up clothing.
 The amount of times I have witnessed a variety of looks little kids {girls in particular} have received from strangers who have stared at them in their short body-con dress, mini heels, make-up, nail varnish, jewellery and clutch is countless!
-While some eyes have appeared to be shocked and disgusted, others have given a more welcoming impression by the way they were looking.
+While some eyes have appeared to be shocked and disgusted, others have given a more salacious vibe by the way they were looking.

-When young girls become loose, wayward teenagers having been raised on wearing explicit garments, carrying themselves as women way before their time and boys become wreck-less, young men following a youth where they were exposed to adult themes, why does anyone react with shock and condemn them?
+When young girls become loose and wayward teenagers having been raised on wearing explicit garments, carrying themselves as women way before their time and boys become wreck-less, young men following a youth where they were exposed to adult themes, why does anyone react with shock and condemn them?
 ALL behaviour is learned yet, if vigilant, a parent can intervene early enough to have a child unlearn certain behaviours.
 We know this is a fact.
 There are many health, social, mental and other such problems that can be born out of raising a child as an adult.
-It is not just about them potentially being sought after by pedophiles!
+It is not just about them potentially being sought after by unsavoury characters.

 I am also talking about children who model.
 If I were the parent of a child model I'd make sure the jobs they booked would not make them vulnerable {by the nature of the shoot}!!